Dresden cover art

 About this listen

 In February 1945 the Allies obliterated Dresden, the 'Florence of the Elbe'.
-Explosive bombs weighing over 1,000 lbs fell every seven and a half seconds and an estimated 25,000 people were killed.
+Bombs weighing over 1,000 lbs fell every seven and a half seconds and an estimated 25,000 people were killed.
 Was Dresden a legitimate military target or was the bombing a last act of atavistic mass murder in a war already won?

-From the history of the city to the attack itself, conveyed in a minute-by-minute account from the first of the flares to the flames reaching almost a mile high - the wind so searingly hot that the lungs of those in its path were instantly scorched - through the eerie period of reconstruction, best-selling author Sinclair McKay creates a vast canvas and brings it alive with touching human detail.
+From the history of the city to the attack itself, conveyed in a minute-by-minute account from the first of the flares to the flames reaching almost a mile high - the wind so searingly hot that the lungs of those in its path were instantly scorched - through the eerie period of reconstruction, bestselling author Sinclair McKay creates a vast canvas and brings it alive with touching human detail.

-©2020 Sinclair McKay (P)2020 Penguin Audio
+© Sinclair McKay 2020 (P) Penguin Audio 2020

 Listeners also enjoyed...